 Harold Larcombe who died in 1983 was a Life Member.
 It is not known when Harold became a Life Member but he had been President for the last nine years and had been County Umpires Secretary for a very long time.
 Harold who was a County Umpire was Referee of the Closed Championships for many years.

-John Freeman who was made a Life Member in 1980 has served on the County Committee for fifty-one continuous years since 1962-63 to 2012-2013.
-He has been President for the last twenty-two years, Chairman for a total of twelve years, General Secretary for three years, County Umpires Secretary for the last twenty-five years, and Trophy Secretary for three years.
+John Freeman who died in 2018 was made a Life Member in 1980 has served on the County Committee for fifty-one continuous years since 1962-63 to 2012-2013.
+He was President for twenty-seven years, Chairman for a total of twelve years, General Secretary for three years, County Umpires Secretary for the last twenty-five years, and Trophy Secretary for three years.
 He is an International Umpire and a National Referee.
 He organised and was Referee of the Closed Championships from 1977-78 to 1989-90 and was Referee of the Berkshire League Competition for many years.

 Robin Lockwood a County Umpire was made a Life member in 1989.
 He was President for one year, Chairman for eleven years, General Secretary for five years, Treasurer for two years, County Umpires Secretary for five years, Berkshire League Competition Secretary for seven years and Coaching Secretary for two years.